hou-austin/Multitool/README.md

  - sudo pip install requests
  - sudo pip install lxml

+*****: Common problems while installing on a Mac
+ - Import requests/lxml still does not work
+    - pip3 install requests
+    - pip3 install lxml

 To use this program, the user must install these in Console (Windows):